Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 What is the 5-year property price forecast for Abu Dhabi as of 2026?

-As of early 2026, Abu Dhabi property prices are expected to grow by a cumulative 25% to 35% over the next five years, reaching January 2031.
+As of 2026, Abu Dhabi residential property prices are expected to be about 42% higher over the next 5 years in our central forecast.

 Which areas in Abu Dhabi will have the best price growth over the next 5 years?

-The top three areas in Abu Dhabi expected to have the best price growth over the next five years are Saadiyat Island, Yas Island, and Al Reem Island, all of which benefit from established demand, premium positioning, and ongoing development.
+The top three Abu Dhabi areas expected to have the best 5-year price growth are Yas Island, Saadiyat Island and Al Reem Island.

 What property type will give the best return in Abu Dhabi over 5 years as of 2026?

-As of early 2026, townhouses and mid-market villas in strong family communities are expected to give the best total return over the next five years in Abu Dhabi.
+As of 2026, apartments should give the best total return over 5 years in Abu Dhabi for most individual investors.

 How will new infrastructure projects affect property prices in Abu Dhabi over 5 years?